sydasif/python-book/docs/source/01_introduction/02_install.md

     Return a copy of the string converted to uppercase.
 ```

-Here is the recommended flow to use these Python tools:
+### Recommended Flow

-1. Check your data type by using `type()`.
+1. **Check your data type** using `type()`.
-2. Check the available methods for your object by using `dir()`.
+2. **Check available methods** for your object using `dir()`.
-3. After knowing which method you want to use, learn how to use it by using `help()`.
+3. **Learn how to use a method** by using `help()`.

-These tools can be used on any Python object, not on strings only.
+These tools can be used on any Python object, not just strings.

-Python has become an indispensable tool for network engineers, offering automation capabilities for tasks like configuration management, monitoring, and security.
+Python is an indispensable tool for network engineers, offering automation capabilities for tasks like configuration management, monitoring, and security.
 It facilitates rapid prototyping, cross-platform compatibility, and data analysis, making it a versatile asset in managing networks of all sizes.